thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 ------------------------------------------

-Thymeleaf offers a series of "scripting" modes for its inlining capabilities, so that you can integrate your date inside scripts created in some script languages.
+Thymeleaf offers a series of "scripting" modes for its inlining capabilities, so that you can integrate your data inside scripts created in some script languages.

 Current scripting modes are `javascript` (`th:inline="javascript"`) and `dart` (`th:inline="dart"`).